sameerkali/Indie_Gems_Portal/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/yourusername/game-explorer.git`
+1. Clone the repository: `git clone https://github.com/sameerkali/Indie_Gems_Portal.git`
-2. Navigate to the project directory: `cd game-explorer`
+2. Navigate to the project directory: `cd Indie_Gems_Portal`
 3. Install dependencies: `npm install`

 ## Usage

-1. Start the development server: `npm start`
+1. Start the development server: `npm run dev`
-2. Open your web browser and go to `http://localhost:3000`
+2. Open your web browser and go to `http://localhost:5172/`
 3. Use the search and sorting features to discover your favorite games.

 ## Contributing